Home White Collar Crimes Conspiracy

 Defending Against a Los Angeles Conspiracy Arrest

 Knowing how to defend against a charge of conspiracy will require an in-depth look at your case.
 The details around your arrest, the alleged crime, and your relationship with the supposed co-conspirators will determine how your criminal defense attorney decides to move forward with your case.
-A good attorney will know exactly how to tackle the prosecution’s claims and what avenue will get you the best possible outcome.
+A good Los Angeles conspiracy defense attorney will know exactly how to tackle the prosecution’s claims and what avenue will get you the best possible outcome.
 Some common defenses for a charge of conspiracy include:

 • There was no agreement to commit a crime